EverydayHealthLogo

 • Residency: Univ Ca Sf Sch Of Med, Otolaryngology; Univ Ca Sf Med Ctr, General Surgery | Ucsf Med Center

-Is Dr. Lustig board certified in Otolaryngologist?
+Is Dr. Lustig board certified as an Otolaryngologist?

 Yes, Dr. Lawrence Lustig, MD is board certified by the American Board of Otolaryngology